The secret to a blissful night’s sleep revealed

 • Mood disturbances: Lack of sleep can lead to irritability, mood swings, and depression, which can impact the overall quality of life and interpersonal relationships.

-CEO, Respiratory and Sleep Specialist at Manse Medical, Dr Andrew Bradbeer “poor sleep contributes to other health problems, both physical and mental.”
+CEO, Respiratory and Sleep Specialist at Manse Medical, Dr Andrew Bradbeer says, “poor sleep contributes to other health problems, both physical and mental.”

 “Pain problems are more difficult to control if sleep is not good.
 Symptoms of anxiety and depression are exacerbated,” Bradbeer explains.